-Safety is the basic foundation on which a highly successful culture is built upon.
+Firstly, safety is the basic foundation on which a highly successful culture is built upon.

 As far as our brain is concerned, rejection equals death.
 Why?
 Because for our ancient ancestors, rejection from a group meant isolation and isolation ultimately meant death.
-In order to overcome this biological survival mechanism, the most successful companys install a feeling of safety by consistently incorporating what are known as belonging cues.
+Therefore, in order to overcome this biological survival mechanism, the most successful companys install a feeling of safety by consistently incorporating what are known as belonging cues.

 Belonging cues are behaviours that initiate safe connection.
 Their function is to answer the ancient ever-present question glowing in our brains: Am I safe here?
 Belonging cues include proximity, eye contact, turn taking, attention, body language, tone of voice and whether everyone talks to everyone else in the group.
 These cues convey a single message: You are safe here.